-As a result of the CONSIP School Tender Litigation, certain of our competitors have challenged our eligibility to participate in individual public tenders, alleging that we should be excluded since our alleged antitrust infringement constitutes gross negligence or bad faith.
+As a result of the CONSIP School Contracts Litigation, certain of our competitors have challenged our eligibility to participate in individual public tenders, alleging that we should be excluded since our alleged antitrust infringement constitutes gross negligence or bad faith.
 Similarly, following the ICA Decision, certain of our competitors have already challenged the eligibility of other companies allegedly involved in our alleged antitrust infringement to participate in certain public tenders, alleging that such companies should be excluded since the alleged infringement constituted serious professional unlawful conduct under applicable law.
-To date - except for the TAR Lazio Decision on the Excluded Tenders (which is currently suspended, as mentioned above) and for an additional case which is pending, completion of the analysis of the awarding entity and in relation to which the Company has promptly appealed its exclusion from the awarding procedure ordered by the competent TAR following a challenge brought by a competitor, before the Council of State - the competent courts (to our knowledge) have rejected such challenges; however, certain of such court decisions could be challenged by our competitors.
-In addition, certain of our competitors have challenged the eligibility of another company allegedly involved in the alleged antitrust infringement to participate in certain public tenders before the competent regional administration court ("TARs").
-To date, to our knowledge, the Council of State, acting as a Supreme Administrative Court before which any TAR decision shall be appealed, has rejected some of the challenges or suspended all decisions pending the aforementioned proceeding brought by the TAR Piemonte before the European Court of Justice.
+To date - except for the abovementioned Council of State decision on the Excluded Tenders - the competent Courts have, in certain cases, rejected the requests brought by our competitors, to exclude the Company from the relevant public tender procedures, while, in other cases, the legal proceeding are still pending.

-The services which have not yet been performed during the remaining life of the CONSIP School Contracts are secured by performance bonds (the "CONSIP School Performance Bonds") which the Company might still be liable to payback, if enforced.
-The Company has accrued provisions of €17.5 million as of December 31, 2018 (unchanged from December 31, 2017) relating to the possible enforcement of the CONSIP School Performance Bonds, while the fine of €14.7 million described above, which was classified as a reserve in 2016, is now classified as debt of the Company.
+The services which have not yet been performed during the remaining life of the CONSIP School Contracts are secured by performance bonds (the "CONSIP School Performance Bonds") which the Company may still be liable to repay, if enforced.
+The Company has recorded provisions for future charges of €17.5 million as of December 31, 2019 (unchanged from December 31, 2018), taking account, among the others, of the risk of the possible enforcement of the CONSIP School Performance Bonds.
+The fine of €14.7 million described above, which was classified as a reserve in 2016 and for which the payment was arranged in 30 monthly instalments, was fully paid off during 2019.
 Any enforcement of the CONSIP School Performance Bonds could adversely affect our liquidity position.

 In June 2017, we were informed that a criminal investigation against our former CEO and a current Company employee was concluded in relation to the CONSIP School public tender process.
 The Public Prosecutor in charge of the case requested the indictment (richiesta di rinvio a giudizio) of the aforementioned individuals on the ground of alleged obstruction of public tender (turbativa d'asta).
-The request of indictment was granted on July 6, 2018, and the next hearing is scheduled to take place on May 23, 2019.
-However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged infringement falls outside of the application of such legislation vis-à-vis the Company.
+The request of indictment was granted on July 6, 2018, and the next hearing is scheduled to take place on May 5, 2020, but it's likely to be suspended because of outbreak COVID-19.
+However, Company cannot be held liable pursuant to LD 231 (as defined in "Business-Regulation") because the alleged infringement falls outside of the scope of application of such legislation vis-à-vis the Company.
 Moreover, a competitor of the Company joined the proceeding seeking unqualified damages from the aforementioned individuals.
+In addition, another competitor of the Company filed an out-of-court claim for damages alleging that the antitrust breach concerned by the ICA Decision indirectly resulted in a reduction in his expected turnover related to the Consip School Contract.
+The Company and its legal advisors have promptly objected such claim through a formal letter sent to such competitor and believe that such out-of-court claim is without legal foundation.
 The occurrence of one or more of the adverse consequences described above would likely have a material adverse effect on our business, reputation, financial condition and results of operation and could adversely affect our ability to pay interest on the Notes or to repay the Notes at maturity or otherwise refinance the Notes.
-The estimates provided above may not fully quantify or account for the potential impact on our business or reputation of any adverse consequences related to the CONSIP School tender litigation.
-See Report on Operations for the year ended December 31, 2018 (Section 8 - Update on Legal Proceedings) and Annual Report 2018 (Note n.
-14) for further information.
+The estimates provided above may not fully quantify or account for the potential impact on our business or reputation of any adverse consequences related to the CONSIP School Contracts Litigation.
+See Report on Operations for the year ended December 31, 2019 (Section 7 - Update on Legal Proceedings) and Annual Report 2019 (Note n.
+17) for further information.